 You can read more about habitat destruction and some of its impacts on websites like The National Wildlife Federation, Welcome Wildlife, and WWF among others.

-If materials can be recovered and reused instead, the need for harvesting new will be less and the damage caused to habitats will also decrease.
+If materials can be recovered and reused instead, the need for harvesting new resources will be reduced, decreasing damage to habitats as a result.